The PS5 Pro 60FPS Rumor — DetectiveSeeds, the May Firmware, and What It Means for Base PS5

 Independently of DetectiveSeeds, Push Square and other PlayStation-focused outlets have reported that a PS5 Pro system update is moving through Sony's internal test branches.
 The specific details of the update are unspecified in the reporting — the characterization is "graphics enhancements," which is deliberately vague and could encompass a range of GPU driver-level changes.

 The timing is what makes this piece of the rumor stack relevant to the GTA 6 conversation.
-If a Pro firmware update surfaces before Trailer 3 — which the Best Buy and PSN backend signals suggest could arrive as early as May 18 — the sequencing would be conspicuous.
-A hardware platform update designed to enhance GPU rendering output, arriving days before the world's most anticipated game release reveals its next trailer and opens pre-orders, is not a neutral event.
-It would suggest coordinated platform readiness.
+The Best Buy and PSN backend signals once pointed at a May 18-21 trailer and pre-order window; that window has now passed without an official public announcement verified by Vice Heist.
+If a Pro firmware update surfaces before the next Rockstar trailer, the sequencing would still be conspicuous.
+A hardware platform update designed to enhance GPU rendering output ahead of the world's most anticipated game revealing its next marketing beat would suggest coordinated platform readiness.

 Sony has not confirmed this update exists.
 Push Square has not cited a source with the specificity that would elevate this beyond rumor.
 The firmware detail is the thinnest piece of this cluster and the most susceptible to being routine Sony platform maintenance that observers are pattern-matching onto the GTA 6 calendar.